-Approximately 40 DPT borings will be installed in locations of highest chlorinated contaminants.
-Horizontal spacing of 10-ft centers for injections across the site were based on the hydraulic conductivity derived in the RI/FS.
-The vertical extent of distribution will extend from approximately 20-35 ft bgs.
+Approximately 11 DPT borings will be installed in locations of highest chlorinated contaminants.
+Horizontal spacing of 35-ft centers for injections across the site were based on the hydraulic conductivity derived in the RI/FS.
+The vertical extent of distribution will extend from approximately 10-20 ft bgs, targeting three distinct injection zones at approximately 10-12 ft, 14-16 ft and 18-20 ft bgs.
 Based on the data, it appears that the highest contamination corresponds to the smear zone resulting from groundwater table fluctuations.

-5.4 Injection System
+5.2.2 Injection System

-The injection wells will be installed using conventional DPT techniques in areas currently used as a parking lot.
-Injection wells were designed on 10-ft centers, however, due to obstructions exact well locations will be determined during installation.
+The injection wells will be installed using conventional DPT techniques in an area that is moderately wooded with pine trees and shrubs.
+Injection wells were designed on 35-ft centers, however, due to the tree cover exact well locations will be determined during installation.
 Final injection well design and locations will be determined in the field based on boring logs and depth to water measurements from existing wells adjacent to the injection well locations.

 The injection system will consist of a potable water supply, the electron donor reservoir, an inline chemical feed pump, mixing tanks, a well injection manifold, injection distribution hoses, and injection wellheads.
 A stainless-steel manifold system equipped with pressure monitoring/relief devices will be used to ensure safe and accurate mixing, and controlled injection of the reagents to maximize distribution within the treatment zones.
-Well head injection pressures should be kept between 7 to 10 pounds per square inch (psi).
+Well head injection pressures should be kept between 3 to 7 pounds per square inch (psi).

 Potable water will be supplied via a potable water source located near the site.
 Temporary piping and hoses will be used to transfer the potable water from the supply to a portable 2,000-gallon tank.
 The water in the tank will be mixed with sodium bicarbonate for pH control.
 Batch process mixing will be completed by recirculating the solution through the tank using a high-volume pump.
 A submersible pump will be placed into the tank to supply the sodium bicarbonate solution to the electron donor addition system.

 A bottom-up injection approach will be implemented at each DPT location using injection tooling designed for horizontal distribution of reagents throughout the targeted treatment intervals.
-The treatment interval is estimated to be 20-35 feet below ground surface.
+The treatment interval is estimated to be 10-20 feet below ground surface.

-5.5 Injection Monitoring
+5.2.3 Injection Monitoring

-All injections will be performed under direct supervision of the KEMRON.
+All injections will be performed under direct supervision of KEMRON.
 Data collection will be performed using a laptop in real-time.
 Injection flow rates, pressures, total volumes, reagent tracking, and field notes will be recorded at regular intervals.
 Water supply lines, injection system, and injection wells will be monitored for leaks.

 Flow rate and pressure during the DPT injections will be closely monitored to ensure optimal distribution of the injectate.
 Monitoring wells will to be used for verification to ensure daylighting does not occur.
 If daylighting of injectate occurs, the pressure used will be reduced.
-If a lower pressure does not curtail the daylighting, the location of the injection point will be reconsidered and either relocated, or the excess injectate will be applied to nearby locations.
+If a lower pressure does not curtail the daylighting, the location of the injection point will be reconsidered and either relocated, or the excess injectate will be applied to alternate nearby locations.

-5.6 Performance Monitoring and LTM
+5.3 Performance Monitoring and LTM